 With those figures, we can now work out how many KrisFlyer miles you are earning per dollar (the ‘effective earn rate’):

-• American Express Explorer: 1 KrisFlyer mile per dollar
+• American Express Explorer: 0.66 KrisFlyer miles per dollar

 • ANZ Rewards Black: 0.66 KrisFlyer miles per dollar (halves after $5,000/month)

-So if you were purely after a card that earned the most KrisFlyer miles on an ongoing basis, then the American Express Explorer is a good pick at one mile per dollar.
+So if you were purely after a card that earned the most KrisFlyer miles on an ongoing basis, then the American Express Explorer or ANZ Rewards Black could a good pick.

 Plenty of your own research is required if you’re planning on joining a bank’s reward program.
 But it’s fairly easy to do the maths – just find out the card’s earn rate and transfer rate to your favourite airline.
 Take into account sign-up bonuses, annual fees and other perks that might interest you (such as lounge passes).